-I work as a graduate research assistant in the DeFrate Musculoskeletal Bioengineering Laboratory under Dr. Lou DeFrate.
-My research focuses on quantifying cartilage deformations in the human knee, shoulder, and hip joints in vivo, using magnetic resonance imaging (MRI) and 3D solid modeling techniques.
-I also use novel quantitative MRI methods, such as T1rho and T2 mapping, to analyze the structure and composition of cartilage non-invasively to assess overall tissue health.
-Most recently, I have been working to develop image processing techniques to automatically isolate bones from MR images.
+I previously worked as a graduate research assistant in the DeFrate Musculoskeletal Bioengineering Laboratory under Dr. Lou DeFrate.
+My research focused on quantifying cartilage deformations in the human knee, shoulder, and hip joints in vivo, using magnetic resonance imaging (MRI) and 3D solid modeling techniques.
+I also used novel quantitative MRI methods, such as T1rho and T2 mapping, to analyze the structure and composition of cartilage non-invasively to assess overall tissue health.
+Most recently, I developed image processing techniques to semi-automatically isolate bones from MR images.